What Google’s latest environmental reports tell us about sustainability of Pixel phones.

 The 2022 flagships were first to receive a Gold UL 110 certification (US) for mobile phones which assesses materials and energy use, manufacturing and most importantly extension of useful life (repairability) and end of life (recycling) management.

-We expected the Pixel 7 lineup to cross the 90kg of CO2-e mark once again, but Google delivered a Pixel 7 with 70kg of lifetime CO2-e which is 25kg less than 2021 model and the Pixel 7 Pro has seen a reduction of 10kg of CO2-e compared to the Pixel 6 Pro.
+We expected the Pixel 7 lineup to cross the 90kg of CO2-e mark once again, but Google delivered a Pixel 7 with 70kg of lifetime CO2-e which is 25kg less than the 2021 model and the Pixel 7 Pro has seen a reduction of 10kg of CO2-e compared to the Pixel 6 Pro.

 Other noticeable changes in the Pixel 7 lineup's carbon profile is the consumer use and emissions associated with it which now contribute 12% to the Pixel's total footprint (down from 14% on the Pixel 6) and is the lowest percentage it's ever been.
-However production emmisions are still on the rise, reaching 84% contribution of the Pixel's total carbon footprint.
+However production emissions are still on the rise, reaching 84% contribution of the Pixel's total carbon footprint.

-Although the Pixel 6a has been designed with recycled aluminium in its housing with the aim to "reduce its carbon footprint" as Google highlighted it in Pixel 6a's report, the carbon footprint reduction was not achieved when comparing to the Pixel 5a (5G).
+Although the Pixel 6a has been designed with recycled aluminium in its housing with the aim to "reduce its carbon footprint" as Google highlighted it in Pixel 6a's report, the carbon footprint reduction was not achieved when compared to the Pixel 5a (5G).
 Instead it grew back up to Pixel 4a (5G) levels, amounting to 65kg of CO2-e.

 Google's Tensor chip's technology and software efficiencies are bringing the carbon footprint of using the phone down, but these reductions are wiped out by increasing emissions in production and more often than not leads to evergrowing carbon footprint of Pixel devices.